hbhandari01/Amazon-Sales-SQl-Practice-Project/README.md

 ## 📌 Project Overview

-This project is a **real-world Amazon Sales database simulation** designed to practice and master SQL concepts required for **Data Analyst / Business Analyst roles**.
+This project is a **real-world Amazon Sales database simulation** designed to practice and master SQL concepts required for **Data Science roles**.

 The database mimics an e-commerce platform like Amazon, covering key business operations such as: